Czech ITI Centre

-The Czech Centre of ITI is managed by the Arts and Theatre Institute.
+The Czech ITI Centre is administred by the Arts and Theatre Institute.

 The Czechoslovak National Centre was the member of this organisation since it was founded in 1948.
 After the emergence of an independent Czech Republic, the Czech centre was registered at the Ministry of Foreign Affairs on 7th October 1993 under registration number 7402.